dib-lab/2022-paper-branchwater-software/manuscript.md

 ## Data availability statement:

-* all original data is available from SRA
-* query for what we search is here (=> zenodo)
-* list of data sets we currenlty have indices for is here
-* how to get data one at a time via IPFS is here
-* bulk data is 13 TB, available upon request/arrangement
-* all sketches are CC0
+All of the original data underlying the Branchwater database is available from the NCBI Sequence Read Archive.
+A current catalog of the SRA accessions is provided (here).
+The sketch collection is 7 TB and is available upon request.
+All sketches are provided under Creative Commons Zero (CC0) - No Rights Reserved.

 ## References {.page_break_before}